 If you have trained this way, I know what you might be thinking, "It's about developing coordination" and "It's about angle recognition"... or...
-"It's about understanding how to counter in the flow.".
+"It's about understanding how to counter in the flow!".
 These are all true statements in a broad sense.
 However, if you've never broken out of that modality soon after engaging in those drills, you're missing critical components.
 Identifying the attack and understanding how to counter while in the flow, believe it or not, doesn't require a flashy flow drill standing in place.
 True story.

 (And trust me, I've even been there once upon a time.)

 1. The problem with static flow drills

 Many of the static Knife Tapping flow drills are generally performed in contact range, without ever sufficiently maneuvering through the opponent or out of range and without a timing or angle advantage.
 This equates to each practitioner being in range to be hit by each other's strike, especially when one or both combatants close the distance on-line at the same time.
 Each will generally end up taking a strike just to give one.
 This is called a mutual destruction.
 When a mutual destruction occurs there was no advantage created by either combatant, obviously, and both will be critically injured or soon to be deceased.

 2. Understanding the Attack